-In addition, those animals who survive must face many threats to their lives and suffer from many causes including physical injuries, illness, hunger, malnutrition and thirst and psychological stress.
+Animals who survive face many threats to their lives and natural harms are part of their everyday experience.
+This includes physical injuries, illness, hunger, malnutrition and thirst, and psychological stress.

-Having concerns for the situation of animals in the wild differs significantly from having conservationist views, and the two should not be confused.
-There are powerful reasons to care for nonhuman animals, as they are sentient beings who can experience suffering as humans do.
-This is why we should be concerned about what happens to them, not because they belong to a certain species or ecosystem or because they are living beings, but because they can feel suffering and can thus be affected by what we do to them.
-Conservationist efforts sometimes entail that certain animals in the wild are harmed or killed.
+Being concerned about the situation of animals in the wild differs from having conservationist views, though the two are often confused.
+We should be concerned about what happens to animals not because they belong to a certain species or ecosystem, or because they are living beings, but because they can feel and suffer.
+Conservationist efforts sometimes entail harming or killing certain animals in the wild.

-Moreover, conservationists can discourage us from helping animals in situations, where we could save them from terrible suffering and death, on the assumption that doing so is not natural, even though we intervene when it comes to human beings in perilous situations.
+Moreover, conservationists can discourage us from helping animals in situations where we could save them from terrible suffering and death on the grounds that doing so is not natural, even though we intervene when it comes to human beings in perilous situations.

-In the following articles you will find more information about the ways animals are harmed in the wild for natural reasons:
+In the following pages you will find more information about the ways animals in the wild are harmed by natural causes.

 One of the most important factors limiting the growth of animal populations is the lack of food and water, which can kill huge numbers of animals.
 We can imagine how much suffering this entails.
 One of the reasons why many animals have huge numbers of offspring is in order to make it possible that at least some of them can find food and survive, even if it means many others starve to death.

 Animals in the wild can suffer many different kinds of diseases, some of which are very painful and can kill them slowly.
-Even those that are not lethal cause them significant suffering.
-While it would often be possible to vaccinate them, this is only done in some cases, and many animals who could be saved will die.
+Even those that are not lethal can cause great suffering.
+While it would often be possible to vaccinate or treat them, this is only done in some cases, and many animals who could be saved will die.

-In the wild, animals are often injured for a number of reasons.
+In the wild, animals are injured for various reasons.
 The actual wounds may kill the animals, or their injuries may cripple them in ways that are fatal, such as certain types of mutilations.
 In other cases, even though they survive, they are partly crippled or suffer chronic pain, and their lives are much shorter.

 Many animals die after suffering a great deal due to extreme temperatures.
-This happens regularly in nature, and sometimes animals suffer whole seasons due to this.
-In addition, animals are negatively affected due to other factors having to do with climate such as rain, snow and droughts.
+This happens regularly in nature, and sometimes animals suffer for whole seasons due to this.
+In addition, animals are negatively affected by other climatic factors such as rain, snow and droughts.

 Earthquakes, hurricanes, volcanic eruptions, tsunamis and natural forest fires can cause much suffering and many deaths.
 Even when it would be possible to help them, most animals affected by natural disasters are left to die or to endure debilitating injuries that could have been healed.

-In nature, the ecosystemic relations in which an organism causes a harm to another one for his or her own benefit are called antagonistic ones.
-These types of relations occur frequently and entail that many animals suffer significant pain and distress, often for a long time, and eventually die.
+In nature, the ecosystemic relations in which an organism causes harm to another for his or her own benefit are called antagonistic ones.
+These types of relations occur frequently and cause many animals pain and distress, often for a long time, and they may eventually die.

-Animals of the same species can have conflicts and fight over a number of reasons, including territory, mates and social status.
-Animals of many different species also engage in cannibalism, infanticide and fights to death with siblings.
+Animals of the same species can have conflicts and fight for number of reasons, including territory, mates, and social status.
+Animals of many different species also engage in cannibalism, infanticide, and fights to death with siblings.

-Sexual coercion is common among animals of many species, and can result in serious harms for them.
-In addition, the males of different species sometime kill the offspring of other males in order to mate with their mothers.
+Sexual coercion is common among animals of many species, and can result in serious harms.
+In addition, the males sometime kill the offspring of other males in order to mate with their mothers.
 Some animals kill those they mate with.